mannodermaus/android-junit5/README.md

 ## Instrumentation Test Support

 There is experimental support for Android instrumentation tests, which requires some additional configuration & dependencies.
-Note that since JUnit 5 is built on Java 8 from the ground up, these libraries require you to have a `minSdkVersion` of at least `26`.
-It's recommended to use a product flavor for experimentation if you want to keep your global requirements below `26`.
-Check the sample for how this can be done!
+Furthermore, because JUnit 5 is built on Java 8 from the ground up, its instrumentation tests will only run on devices running Android 8.0 (API 26) or newer.
+Older phones will skip the execution of these tests completely, marking them as "ignored".

-To start writing instrumentation tests with JUnit Jupiter, add the following to your module's build script:
+To start writing instrumentation tests with JUnit Jupiter, make the following changes to your module's build script:

 <details open>
   <summary>Groovy</summary>